 Draft in progress…

-The air raid siren is going off- you’ve never even heard a test and didn’t know it existed.
+Scenario #1: The air raid siren is going off- you’ve never even heard a test and didn’t know it existed.
 It could be an incoming nuclear warhead from China, or another catastrophic train derailment that spewed hazardous materials or poisonous gas.
 If you get an evacuation order, how long would it take you to grab what you need and go?
-Put another way, what could you rescue from your home in ten minutes, and how well-off or ill-prepared would you be?
+Put another way, what could you rescue from your home in ten minutes, and with those items, how well-off or ill-prepared would you be?

-The recent crisis at the border was bad, but you never considered that the Chinese and Mexicans that have flooded in by the millions were anything but economic migrants and freeloaders looking for a handout from Uncle Sugar.
+Scenario #4: The recent crisis at the border was bad, but you never considered that the Chinese and Mexicans that have flooded in by the millions were anything but economic migrants and freeloaders looking for a handout from Uncle Sugar.
 Now it seems the two nations colluded for years to preposition males of military age all over the country, and have launched an effort to reclaim a good portion of the southwest for Mexico and the West Coast for China.
 Cartel members and the Yakuza are slaughtering US citizens, confiscating assets and rounding up women in work camps… “work” being a euphemism.
-Do you have go bags for your wife and kids, or trunks ready to load in the truck with food, clothing, weapons, ammo and camping gear?
+Do you have go bags for your wife and kids, or better yet, trunks full of supplies, staged near the door to the garage & ready to load in the truck, full of stable food, clothing, weapons, ammo and camping gear?

-We’ll post a list of likely items here, but each of us is unique, and you might need or want to prioritize space for meds, memorabilia or money.
+We’ll post a list of likely items here, but each of us is unique, and you might need or want to prioritize space for meds, memorabilia or money in the form of cash, precious metals and coins.
 Preparing for one event will largely take care of all events, though in some situations, weapons and the ability to defend and feed yourself will be crucial, while in others that will not be necessary at all.

-Your bugout bag should address food, safe water, cooking, shelter, fire, change of clothes, personal defense, first aid, operating at night, hygiene, and the ability to scavenge for resources if necessary.
+Your bugout bag should address food, safe water, cooking, shelter, fire, change of clothes, personal defense, first aid, operating at night, hygiene, and the ability to purchase (or even scavenge for) resources if necessary.

 Bare Minimum Bugout Bag (BMBOB)